tuanchauict/facebook-sdk-python3/README.md

 This library uses the [Apache License, version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).
 Please see the library's individual files for more information.

+#Note:
-PS: I don't know how to create setup.py.
+I don't know how to create setup.py.
 So, you can copy [facebook3.py](https://github.com/tuanchauict/faceboo-sdk-python3/blob/master/facebook3.py) to your project or put it into `site-packages` folder